contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/05_document-restlet-api.md

 # Introduction

-The Restlet Framework provides a tool that extracts the web API definition of your Restlet (or Jax-rs) application and imports it in APISpark to provide documentation and tooling such as generation of client kits, etc.
+The Restlet Framework provides a tool that extracts the web API definition of your Restlet (or JAX-RS) application and imports it in APISpark to provide documentation and tooling such as generation of client kits.

 With this tool, you will be able to create a new APISpark cell and edit it within APISpark.